February 27, 2020

 With confident humility you respond, “You’re right.
 I won’t be perfect.
 Even in my best moments, my love for Jesus will fall short of his supreme value.
 But my hope is not in my righteousness.
 My hope rests in being united to my Savior, who bore my sin of idolatry on the cross and has given me his perfect righteousness, so that I can come to him freely and ask for help from his infinite storehouse of grace.”

-Jesus welcomes you into his arms and declares with amazing love, “You are my portion, and I am yours!”
+As Jesus welcomes you into his arms, he points you to the Old Testament where Moses sings, “But the Lord’s portion is his people.”
+This is a mutual relationship of delight, where you delight in Jesus, and he delights in you.
 Jesus is not a genie or a powerful new way to get what you really want in the way you want it.
 Jesus Christ is the one who bore all the guilt of your sinful humanity and gives you nothing less than his own indestructible life—he himself is our reward.
 He doesn’t serve our desires; he reshapes them by his death and resurrection and guarantees them to us by joining us eternally to himself.

 More resources you might like: